Zequez/logseq-vault/pages/Rage Club.md

 	- We take notes on moments of the day that our boundaries were crossed
 	- When we start feeling Anger, it cleans up tubes in the nervous system and energetic body that have not been used in a while.
 - ## Role Playing Boundary Transgression
-	- Allow anger to speak; don't try to remember.
 	- We get in groups of 3 and take rotating roles:
 		- Client
+			- Allows anger to speak; don't try to remember
+			- Picks a person from their life that has transgressed their boundaries; if nothing comes up they can just pick Dad or Mom and let the anger speak.
+			-
 		- Role-player
 			- With their clicker they declare they are the person that transgressed the Client boundaries.
 			- The Role-player stays present and reflects back what the other person says
 				- With [[Completion Loops]]?
 				  background-color:: #497d46
-			-
 		- Coach
 			- Offers possibilities and gives feedback; mostly to the Client.
 	- One participant is the client; another role-plays a person that transgressed the client boundaries; and a third takes the role of coach.